The Wisdom of Partisan Crowds: Comparing Collective Intelligence in Humans and LLM-based Agents: Detailed Definition of Notations

+This appendix section elaborates on the specific definitions and the derivation process of key metrics and terms used throughout our study.

-\section{Reduction in Group Error Through Social Interaction}
+\subsection{Reduction in Group Error Through Social Interaction}

-The primary indicator of human-like performance in group settings is the ability to improve estimates over time through social interaction, as per \cite{becker2019wisdom}.
-For this purpose, we define several key terms:
+The primary indicator of human-like performance in this group experiment setting is the ability to improve estimates over time through social interaction, as per \citep{becker2019wisdom}.
+To quantify this effect, we define several key terms: